Death toll surpasses 5,000 after devastating earthquake rocks Turkey, Syria. Chevron right

 According to the Centers for Disease Control and Prevention (CDC), winter weather kills more than twice as many Americans as summer heat.
 If you keep yourself aware of the increased risk cold weather brings and understand the most common types of winter accidents, you can take steps to avoid them and stay safe.

 Dr. Erick Eiting is the vice chair of operations for Emergency Medicine at Mount Sinai-Downtown Hospital in New York City, and he told AccuWeather that winter is a busy time in the emergency room.
-Slips and falls on ice are a large part of the increase in visits.
+Slips and falls on ice are a large part of the increase in visits, especially when new snow accumulates on top of older snow.

 Dr. Eiting regularly sees sprains, strains and even broken bones related to slippery, wintry weather, particularly in elderly people.

 “The older we get, the more likely we are to develop conditions like osteoporosis, which means that when we do fall, it makes it more likely that our bones would get injured or even break," Dr. Eiting said.
-"The other piece too is that as we get older our balance and our ability to control ourselves when we’re on something like snow or ice is much more limited, so that too can make us much more susceptible to falling.”
+"The other piece is that as we get older, our balance and our ability to control ourselves when we’re on something like snow or ice is much more limited, making us much more susceptible to falling.”

 Approximately 1 million Americans are injured annually as a result of falling on ice and snow.
 About 17,000 of these falls are fatal, the CDC says.
 A lot of these deaths are avoidable.
-Stay aware of freeze and thaw cycles, don't text while walking, and walk on the grass when you can.
+Stay aware of freeze and thaw cycles, which can lead to dangerous ice, don't text while walking, and walk on the grass when you can.
 Always treat slippery spots with ice melt, and if you have a family member with a cane or walker, make sure it has rubber feet.

-As the mercury goes down, ER visits also go up as a result of the flu, Dr. Eiting said.
+Flu is also a common reason people head to the emergency room during winter.
+As the mercury goes down, ER visits go up, Dr. Eiting said.
 “Because the humidity changes a little bit and our body adjusts in the wintertime, it does make us more susceptible to the flu and other flu-like illnesses.”

 The flu season in the Northern Hemisphere typically begins in October, but it usually doesn't pick up until sometime in December.
 The peak of flu season usually occurs in February and continues into March, and influenza-like activity can last as late as May.